-- 4. It is an offence for a person to have in his or her possession, import, acquire, manufacture, sell or transfer-
+4. It is an offence for a person to have in his or her possession, import, acquire, manufacture, sell or transfer- otherwise than in accordance with an exemption (including any conditions) granted under this Ordinance.

-- (a) any prohibited weapon or ammunition;

-- (b) any controlled weapon,
+- (a) any prohibited weapon or ammunition; - (b) any controlled weapon,